Botanical Art: Painting & Drawing

 Class Overview

-These Botanical Arts classes focus on the techniques essential for creating botanical art through painting and drawing.
+These botanical arts classes focus on the techniques essential for creating botanical art through painting and drawing.
 Students will receive both individual and group tuition, learning how to create accurate pencil outlines of chosen subjects (such as flowers, leaves, vegetables, berries), mix colours to achieve correct hues, and apply tonal values to create depth and movement.
 Skills will also include creating even watercolour washes and methods for correcting mistakes effectively.

 - No experience